It’s no secret that market segmentation can increase the engagement rates of emails, blog posts, and sales pages.

 What have they purchased in the past and how long ago did they purchase it?
 This data will let you know what they’re interested in.
 Anyone can tell you what they like but the real truth is when they pay for it with cold hard cash.

 Nissan launched a successful email marketing campaign that took into consideration when people purchased and what they purchased.
-They highlighted new products and important milestones like when their customers were due for an oil change.
+It highlighted new products and important milestones like when their customers were due for an oil change.

 B2B buyers are a different species.
 They’re not as price sensitive.
 When your product saves the business money, time, or earns money then it’s worth it.
 Price is secondary.